AnthonySinitsa/aboutMe/README.md

 ## aboutMe

--This site is about me, it prompts the user for a name and will ask 5 yes/no question about me.
+-This site is about me, it prompts the user for a name and will ask 5 yes/no question about me. it now has mini game, user gets prompted a question and will have to answer within a certain amount of guesses.

 ### Author: Anthony Sinitsa